WHY NOT THE DEALER?

 EXPERIENCE IN HYBRID REPAIR

-Regardless, just because some dealerships are bad doesn’t make Art’s Automotive good, or qualified to fix your hybrid.
+Just because some dealerships are bad doesn’t make Art’s Automotive good.
 So, why should you bring your hybrid to us?
 One reason is that we’ve been doing this for a very long time.
 We’ve been repairing Japanese cars in Berkeley since 1980, and servicing hybrids since 2002 — just 3 years after the Honda Insight was first sold in the US.
-I suppose it’s possible we’ve been doing a poor job of it for the last 18 years, but even the densest among us will tend to improve with experience, right?
+I suppose it’s possible we’ve been doing a poor job of it for the last 18 years, but I don’t think that’s the case.

 LEADERS IN THE INDUSTRY